 Note to anyone who might have been brought here by a search for GNU: This is not the Free Software Foundation site.
 If it's the GNU Operating System you're looking for, follow this link.

 We at gnusystems have been doing bookkeeping, consulting and training in the Sudbury-Manitoulin area since 2000, when partners Pam Jackson and Gary Fuhrman moved from Sudbury to Manitoulin Island (north central Ontario, Canada).
-While we continue to serve clients on-site in both Sudbury and Manitoulin, most of the consulting work is now done from our home office by remote link to the client's computer.
-Meanwhile, our time and resources on Manitoulin are increasingly devoted to local networks for sustainable living and accounting for what really counts (see below).
+While we continue to serve clients on-site in both Sudbury and Manitoulin, most of the consulting work is now done from our Manitoulin office by remote link to the client's computer.